-Best 10 Caves of Montana to Visit in 2023: Into the Subterranean
+Best 10 Caves of Montana to Visit in 2024: Into the Subterranean

 Lewis & Clark Caverns

-An interesting story is about the famous explorers Lewis and Clark from the 1800s.
+Montana, known as the Treasure State because of its beautiful nature, has some hidden secrets.
+Its story begins with famous explorers Lewis and Clark from the 1800s.
 When they were exploring what’s now Montana, they met the Salish tribe.

 The Salish people told them about an amazing cave system hidden away.
 Curious about this, Lewis and Clark decided to go on an adventure and explore the caves themselves.
-It wasn’t easy.

 1. Bighorn Cavern